This is a performance analysis and review article of the NIKON AiAF NIKKOR 28mm F2.8 D

 (Left)Tangential direction, (Right)Sagittal direction

-Let's look at this as a lateral aberration.
+Let's look at this as a transverse aberrations.

 The image is beautifully composed up to the mid-image height (12mm), but the periphery of the image seems to be quite tasteful.

-The large magnification chromatic aberration in the g-line (blue) seems to be aimed at diffusion by strengthening the halo.
+The large lateral chromatic aberrations in the g-line (blue) seems to be aimed at diffusion by strengthening the halo.

 The maximum aperture f/n of such a classically constructed lens is only used to shorten the exposure time, and it is common practice to shoot at aperture one stop down.